‘Miss Bumbum’ Suzy Cortez Flaunts Her Toned Torso In A Skimpy White Bikini

 Suzy laid on her side in a lounge chair for the shot.
 She had her back arched and rested one hand behind her.
 The other hand came up to touch her head as she twisted her torso and wore a steamy expression on her face while soaking up the sun.
 In the background, some green plants could be seen.

 She wore her long, dark hair parted in the center.
-The locks were styled in straight strands that fell d own her back and were pushed over one of her shoulders.
+The locks were styled in straight strands that fell down her back and were pushed over one of her shoulders.

 Suzy’s over 2.4 million followers immediately began to respond to the post by clicking the like button more than 2,100 times within the first 25 minutes.
 Her admirers also flocked to the comments section to leave over 50 remarks about the pic during that time.